iBrokeTheCode/restaurant-system/README.md

 - [ ] Unique Daily Menu Items (no repetitive items with same name) ~Seems ok
 - [ ] Check to add "is_available" in DailyMenuItem (Dynamic to stock)
 - [ ] Orders
+- Don't select order items from other dates, Validate Stock (don't add more the stock), display orders for the day
 - [ ] Sales

 - Write custom queries using: